Creating a task

 - The task is created with status New and you're taken to the task details page.

-- Andy starts planning right away — within a few seconds.
+- Andy starts planning right away, within a few seconds.
 The Activity tab updates as Andy works.

-There's no separate "queue" — the task moves into planning immediately.
+There's no separate "queue".
+The task moves into planning immediately.

 What happens next

 After Andy finishes planning, the task moves to Needs plan approval and you'll see a Review button on both the task details page and your Tasks list.
-Approve the plan to let Andy start coding — see Task details for the full lifecycle.
+Approve the plan to let Andy start coding.
+See Task details for the full lifecycle.